 As an absolute minimum, create a branded blog graphic that gives an indication what the article is about.
 It not only looks good on the page but will also get pulled through to social media when you or your readers share your blog posts.
 This in turn, will make more people click through to your blog posts = more traffic.

 Be sure to only use images you have either created yourself or you have sourced from a reputable image source.
 Don’t just use Google images, you can get into all sorts of trouble with copyright.

 Find more info on this topic and links to good image sites in my article on images in blog posts.

 What are your potential customers really interested in?
 Do they care that you won a local business award, or do they want proof that you are an expert in your field?

 Your blog is the place to create trust in your expertise and show what you can do for your customers and clients.
 So, they are the ones you need to keep engaged.
 This means, be relevant to your target audience.
 Write about your subject, and above all, make it interesting.
 Get creative with your subject.

 For some tips on how you can make even the most boring topics more interesting, click the link.

 Over to you

 If you have realised that there is more to blogging than you originally thought, and you would like to learn the ins and outs of blogging as a powerful marketing tool, please get in touch.
 I provide training for business owners and marketing professionals who would like to add blogging to their marketing arsenal.
-Simply email me at firstname.lastname@example.org and we can arrange a suitable time for a chat to see if I’m the right person to help you to reach your business goals through blogging.
+Simply email me at firstname.lastname@example.org and we can arrange a suitable time for a chat to see how to help you to I can help you achieve your business goals through blogging.